marcinduma/LTRCLD-2557/docs/infra-config.md

 # Infrastructure configuration - Site onboarding

+In this section we will find out Public IP addressing of Nexus Dashboard as well as Cloud Network Contollers.
+Also, will onboard AWS and Azure sites to Nexus Dashboard for further use.

 ## Public IP Address of Nexus Dashboard and Cisco Cloud Network Controller in AWS

 ### 1. Open AWS console via browser